Alipsa/dumbster/README.md

 > send email messages.
 It responds to all standard SMTP commands but does not deliver messages to the user.
 > The messages are stored within the Dumbster for later extraction and verification.

-**This repository is a fork of [http://quintanasoft.com/dumbster/](http://quintanasoft.com/dumbster/).**
+**This repository is a fork of [https://github.com/kirviq/dumbster](https://github.com/kirviq/dumbster).**

-I forked it for two reasons:

-1. I wanted to have typed lists as return values.
-2. I wanted the server to be able to just pick a port itself and then tell me which port it got.

-And while I'm at it, using slf4j instead of stdout is also nice.
+Differences:
+1. Added a possibility to attach a listener on messages arriving
+2. Add support for multipart messages (patch created by [koke24](https://github.com/koke24))
+3. Remove lombok
+4. Make SmtpMessage Json serializable and deserializable

 Aside from that, the actual smtp logic is completely unchanged.